researchsquare/delivery-scripts/README.md

 ## Documentation

 ### outputPath
-This is the folder where you're built assets will end up.
+This is the folder where the built and bundled assets will end up.

 ### manifestPath
 This is the folder where a manifest file will be generated upon successfull build.